Maremma Sheepdog vs Mastiff (English Mastiff): Complete Comparison (2026)

 Health and Lifespan Comparison

 Maremma Sheepdog has a typical lifespan of 11-13 years, while Mastiff (English Mastiff) lives approximately 6-10 years.
 Health profiles differ significantly between these dogs.
-Maremma Sheepdog is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Mastiff (English Mastiff) faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Maremma Sheepdog is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Mastiff (English Mastiff) faces its own health challenges including orthopedic problems, Eye Conditions, Other Concerns.
 Maremma Sheepdog has 2 documented predispositions compared to 3 for Mastiff (English Mastiff), though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health